Proud Canadian Company

 Why Use Basis Points Instead of Percentages?

-Basis points help remove any potential misunderstanding surrounding percentages and clarify conversations regarding interest rates.
+Basis points help remove potential misunderstandings about percentages and clarify conversations about interest rates.
 Using percentages to explain changes in interest rates might not be completely accurate.
 Therefore, mortgage lenders will say the interest rate “increased by X number of basis points” to offer more clarity.

 How Are Basis Points Calculated?